top of page

 • What are on-going costs of being an SCCV member?

-Annual Dues are $30 for a single membership, $45.00 for a family membership.
+Annual Dues for 2024 are $30 for a single membership, $45.00 for a family membership.

 Members are also responsible for any veterinary fees associated with meeting health certificate requirements.
 This might include exam and vaccination fees, which are variable for each pet healthcare provider.